gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 Imagine a digital chameleon: a file that can be transformed by simply renaming it into an HTML page, a ZIP archive containing that same page, or a PNG image.
 Discover an innovative approach to sharing and storing web content, and learn how to create these polyglot files in JavaScript!

-# Disclaimer

-All structural violence inflicted on HTML in this presentation is purely incidental, and the creator disclaims any responsibility for any harm caused by its use.

 # Presentation

 You can view the web presentation in: